rtriders/Google_books_data_pipeline/README.md

 ### Monitoring via Airflow UI
 - **Graph View**: Visual depiction of task dependencies and states (success, running, failed).
 - **Grid View**: Heatmap showing status of each task across multiple runs—ideal for spotting trends or failures at a glance.
 - **Task Instance View**: Clicking any task opens detailed views including logs, execution metadata, XComs, and rendered templates.
-This is your go-to for debugging.:contentReference[oaicite:4]{index=4}

 ### Logs Output
 - Logs are generated per task instance and accessible directly in the UI.